malramsay64/phd-thesis/05_Crystal_Melting/results.md

 are grain boundaries between the layers of p2 crystals.

 </div>

-The phase change process can be understood by observing the configurations in which it takes place. [@fig:solid_state_transition_structure] This shows the solid state transition propagating along the horizontal layers of the crystal.
-@Fig:transition_process shows three layers undergoing the transition, with the defect forming on the right hand side and transforming the crystal as it moves to the left.
-The highly directional nature of the transition in that it can only take place along a single layer of the crystal and it doesn't back-track explain both the incredible rate at which the transition takes place and its step-like nature.
-A single pair of molecules switching from the four layer p2gg structure to the two layer p2 structure, must lower the barrier for neighbouring pairs of molecules to undergo this same transformation.
-Once the initial fast transformation has taken place there are a smaller number of p2gg molecules which are able to initialise the phase transition, resulting in periods of waiting for a 'nucleation' event, followed by the rapid propagation across the crystal.
-Also of note is that the starting point of the propagation is completely random.
-In the final configuration (@fig:transition_end), there are still three rows of the p2gg crystal, which are grain boundaries between layers of the p2 crystal with different orientations.
-The presence of this phase transition is additional evidence that we have identified the crystals which will grow in simulation.

 While the p2 and the p2gg polymorphs have comparable melting rates,